CU Succeed Online

 --- Space is limited each semester, Register Early! ---

-Summer 2024
+Summer 2025

-GPS: 1110 - Academic Fitness: College Readiness(1 credit hour) --- FREE
+GPS: 1110 - Academic Prep: College Readiness(1 credit hour) --- FREE

 This course will help students enhance their academic and life skills.
 Students will explore practical topics that apply to academic and personal successes in all of their courses.
-This course is not a physical fitness course.

-July 22 – August 2: Students need to be active in the class daily, Monday through Friday for 45 mins to an hour each day
+Dates to be announced: Students need to be active in the class daily, Monday through Friday for 45 mins to an hour each day

 Textbook required: NONE